KaleyraVideo/Video-iOS-SDK-Samples-Objc/README.md

 ## What's inside

 - **Basic-Example**:  This application is a basic example demonstrating the SDK capabilities and the features it provides.
+- **CallKit-Voip-Example**: This application shows you how it's easy and simple to integrate CallKit and Voip notifications capabilities with Bandyer in your app.
 - **More coming soon**

 ## Quick Start